 Another literary project that crosses into law is a more in-depth reading of Edward Coke’s decisions against literary commentary of his time regarding law and royal government.
 This idea, however, is as yet unpolished.
 Stay tuned!

 Canadian legal history is a fascinating and under-explored aspect of our national life.
+It is a major part of my research interests.
 Drawing on my seventeenth-century training, I explain modern Canadian legal issues with reference to a much longer view sometimes stretching back to medieval law.
 This depth of knowledge is helpful because practical solutions that depart from cultural norms cause a ripple effect that can upset existing institutional checks and balances.

 My current research focuses on the historical importance of equity in public law.
 Public law is a new(ish) field of nineteenth-century extraction.
 It is used to govern the relationship between subject and state.
 Before public law took hold, the state’s interaction with subjects often played out in private law disputes brought in special courts or on special forms of pleading, which included equity.
 The modern relationship between public law and equity is little-explored because contemporary jurists put up far too rigid walls between types of law.